henrymxu/imagevalidator/README.md

 # Image Validator

-Program to validate images by comparing result of YoloV3 classifier to desired classes.
+Program to validate images by comparing result of YoloV3 (darknet) classifier to desired classes.

-# Example usage
+# Requirements

-See `_examples/main.go`
+- Forked version of darknet that will produce json results from image classification

 # Example command line usage

-// TODO implement this

-# Config

-// TODO setup config
+`./imagevalidator -darknet ~/darknet -folder ~/ImageSet/corvette`

 # License